jonschmok/ebola-aid/GettingStarted.md

 # Getting Started
 This is a short wiki for Ebola Aid Team members needing to set up their development environment for this project.
+The following prerequisites must be completed before we can begin development.

+## Java
+First, we must install Java on our machines, since Android applications are built upon Java.

+1. Download the appropriate Java Runtime Environment (JRE) package for your OS (Windows, Mac, Linux): http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
+  + Note that x86 is for 32-bit and x64 is for 64-bit architectures, so check the system info on your machine to determine which one your OS runs on.
+  + <code>.tar.gz</code> files are compressed (similar to <code>.zip</code>) whereas <code>.exe</code> files are Windows executables. <code>.dmg</code> is an Apple disk image.
+It doesn't really matter which one you choose, as you will just have to unzip the file if it is compressed.
+2. Run the JRE installer that you just downloaded.

 ## Android Studio
+This is the IDE we will be using for Android development.

 1. Download Android Studio: https://developer.android.com/sdk/index.html#Other
-  + Under "All Android Studio Packages", select the file appropriate for your OS (Windows, Mac, Linux).
+  + Under "All Android Studio Packages", select the file appropriate for your OS.
 2. Install Android Studio: https://developer.android.com/sdk/installing/index.html?pkg=studio
 3. Add SDK Packages: https://developer.android.com/sdk/installing/adding-packages.html
   + Only steps 1, 2, and 4 are necessary; step 3 is optional and not really needed for our project at this point.